jsafrane/scratch/csi-inline-volumes.md

 }
 ```

 The only difference between `CSIVolumeSource` (in-lined in a pod) and `CSIPersistentVolumeSource` are secrets.
 All secret references in in-line volumes can refer only to secrets in the same namespace where the pod is running.
-This is common in all other volume sources that refer to secrets.
-We assume that only limited number of CSI drivers will need to have these secrets configured
+This is common in all other volume sources that refer to secrets, incl.
+Flex.

+We assume that vast majority of in-line volumes won't need
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA1NTg0MzU1NCw2NTU3NzE4MTMsLTUxNj
+eyJoaXN0b3J5IjpbLTIwMzg3OTcwMiw2NTU3NzE4MTMsLTUxNj
 cwNjY1MF19
 -->